realpython/python-guide/docs/scenarios/gui.rst

 PyGTK provides Python bindings for the GTK+ toolkit.
 Like the GTK+ library itself, it is currently licensed under the GNU LGPL.
 It is worth noting that PyGTK only currently supports the Gtk-2.X API (NOT Gtk-3.0).
-It is currently recommended that PyGTK is not used for new projects and existing applications be ported from PyGTK to PyGObject.
+It is currently recommended that PyGTK not be used for new projects and existing applications be ported from PyGTK to PyGObject.

 Tk